Submitty/submitty.github.io/_docs/instructor/assignment_preparation/bulk_pdf_placeholders.md

 ---
 category: Instructor > Assignment Preparation
-title: Submit All with Placeholder
+title: Submissionless Grading
 redirect_from:
   - /instructor/bulk_pdf_placeholders
 ---

-The **Submit All with Placeholder** feature is a utility within the Bulk PDF Upload interface.
-It allows instructors to automatically submit an empty "placeholder" submission for every active student on a specific gradeable.
+The **Submissionless Grading** feature is a utility within the Bulk PDF Upload instructor submission interface.
+It allows instructors to automatically submit an empty "placeholder" pdf submission for every active student on a specific gradeable.

 An example of when this would be useful is for an assignment (like a presentation) where students do not have anything to submit to Submitty, but the instructor still wishes to grade them through Submitty.